Skip to content

 Key Findings

-• Velocity caching yields almost no performance drop (26.5 vs 27.0) while reducing generation time by 61%, confirming that flow-based diffusion has substantial mid-stage computational redundancy exploitable in practice.
+• Velocity caching causes negligible performance drops (26.5 vs 27.0) while cutting generation time by 61%, proving significant computational redundancy in the middle steps of flow-based diffusion.

-• 10% coreset raises RDT-1B average from 23% to 31% on Robotwin multi-task (300 trajectories/task), indicating that "selecting well" is far more cost-effective than "adding more" in highly redundant simulation data.
+• 10% coreset sampling on Robotwin multi-task datasets improves RDT-1B from 23% to 31%, indicating that "selecting accurately" is more efficient than "adding more" in repetitive simulation data.

 Highlights & Insights

-• The dual-axis efficiency optimization (caching to cut per-sample cost + coreset to cut sample count) is highly pragmatic and applicable to any field relying on large-model-generated training data: first reduce per-sample generation cost, then see if some samples can be skipped entirely.
+• The dual-axis efficiency optimization (caching reduces sample cost + coreset reduces sample count) is highly engineering-oriented and applicable to any field relying on large-model data generation.

-• The dual-signal coreset design is noteworthy: task-aware policy loss for difficulty + task-agnostic visual embedding for diversity, avoiding extremes of "all hard samples are similar failure modes" or "diverse but trivial tasks."
+• The dual-signal coreset design is noteworthy: using task-aware policy loss for difficulty and task-agnostic visual embeddings for diversity avoids the pitfalls of selecting only redundant failures or diverse but trivial tasks.

 Limitations & Future Work

-• Even with caching, Cosmos-Transfer 2.5 remains heavy, with per-video generation still at the minute scale—far from RL online augmentation.
+• Cosmos-Transfer 2.5 remains heavy even with caching, with per-video generation in the minute range, which is far from RL online augmentation requirements.

-• Coreset difficulty estimation depends on a pretrained RDT-1B, introducing bias; may not generalize to task families without pretrained policies.
+• Coreset difficulty estimation depends on a pre-trained RDT-1B, introducing its own bias; it may fail for task families without a pre-trained policy.

-• Slight drop on LIBERO suggests the need for "task-aware augmentation strength adjustment," rather than a one-size-fits-all approach.
+• Slight decreases on LIBERO suggest the need for "task-aware augmentation intensity adjustment."

-• vs Gigaworld / GigaBrain / Embodied Dreamer: These use world-model-driven data generation, often requiring full-stack simulators; this work operates post-hoc at the video layer, without modifying the simulator, making deployment lightweight.
+• vs Gigaworld / GigaBrain / Embodied Dreamer: These utilize world-model-driven generation usually requiring full-stack simulators; Ours is used post-hoc on videos, making deployment lighter.

-• vs \(\mathbb{D}^2\) Pruning: The original method targets static data; this work extends it to trajectories (nodes as trajectory embeddings, difficulty as policy loss), making it "embodied."
+• vs \(\mathbb{D}^2\) Pruning: The original method targets static data; this paper extends it for embodied AI by switching nodes from images to trajectory embeddings and difficulty from classification loss to policy loss.

 Rating

-• Novelty: ⭐⭐⭐⭐ While individual engineering points are not brand new, the combination of "dual-axis efficiency + video transfer + coreset" is highly practical.
+• Novelty: โญโญโญโญ Individual engineering components are not entirely brand new, but the combination of "dual-axis efficiency + video transfer + coreset" is highly practical.

-• Experimental Thoroughness: ⭐⭐⭐⭐⭐ Covers simulation + real robot, two policy families, three benchmarks, plus generation quality comparison—very comprehensive.
+• Experimental Thoroughness: โญโญโญโญโญ Comprehensive coverage across simulation and real robots, two policy families, and three benchmarks, plus generation quality comparisons.

-• Writing Quality: ⭐⭐⭐⭐ Clear flowcharts, concise formulas; some tables are slightly messy.
+• Writing Quality: โญโญโญโญ Clear flowcharts and concise formulas; layout of some tables is slightly cluttered.